-WAC 200-100-03001 states, in part "...(2) The governing body of the joint self-insurance program shall establish and maintain primary assets in an amount at least equal to the unpaid claims estimate at the expected level as determined by the program's actuary as of fiscal year end..."
+WAC 200-100-03001 states, in part "...(2) The governing body of the joint self-insurance program shall establish and maintain primary assets in an amount at least equal to the unpaid claims estimate at the expected level as determined by the program's actuary as of fiscal year end.
+All joint self-insurance programs meeting this requirement shall be considered in compliance with the primary asset test."

-WAC 200-100-020 (20) "Primary assets" means cash and investments (less any nonclaims liabilities).
+WAC 200-100-020 (18) "Primary assets" means cash and investments (less any nonclaims liabilities).